xmhbbovru/multilingual-multimerge/java/README.md

 ../common/runtests.py ./runmmerge >testdata.txt
 Rscript ../common/commonanalyze.R >Rout.txt

+testdata.txt and the second two lines in Rout.txt will contain data such as that in timing.txt.
+The graphs in pdf files will show the relation of actual data to fitted formulas.

 JUnit4 can be used to run TestMMerge with default parameters (blank command line) via ./runjunittest   Version 4.10 of JUnit was installed.

-testdata.txt and the second two lines in Rout.txt contain data that with slight reformatting, makes the time table in the comments in testmmerge.java.
-The graphs in pdf files show the relation of actual data to fitted formulas.

 make all builds the class files, runs the timing tests, analysis, and builds the javadoc.  make clean deletes the results of all that.
 Testing,